jfc3/atehere/ReadMe.md

 * Added "extended-address" SPAN to address for additional address alogn with moving <BR /> after the SPAN instead of inside.
 * Added a few more restaurants to the DCA and NVA JSON files, along with notes to the a few palces that were missing them.
 * Created in page anchor by using the restaurant's name and removing the blank spaces along with special characters, making it all lowercase, and adding a tab index of negative one ( tabindex="-1" ).
 I did this so people can link directly to a given restaurant on a particular page.
+* Added Los Angles, CA, to drop down lsit and created a JSON file too.

 ## Installation
 Please have the following installed before running: